San Diego State Aztecs men's tennis

 The San Diego State Aztecs men's tennis team is the men's tennis program that represents San Diego State University (SDSU).
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference.
 The team is based at the Aztec Tennis Center.

 The Aztecs have won six regular season conference championships and three conference tournament championships as of 2020.